Totley Rise Methodist Church

 In the Methodist Church we recognise that God’s love and grace extend to all of us before we could know anything of it.
 There is a passage in the Bible that says 'For you created me in my inmost being.
 You knitted me together in my mother’s womb' (Psalm 139) and this is important to our thinking, both in the service of infant and adult baptism and in the dedication of a young child.

-If you wish to have your child baptised or dedicated, or are seeking a believer’s baptism for yourself, please speak to the Rev Gail Hunt who will talk with you further about what is involved.
+If you wish to have your child baptised or dedicated, or are seeking a believer’s baptism for yourself, please speak to the minister who will talk with you further about what is involved.

 Christians believe that the death and resurrection of Jesus Christ gives them hope and cause for thanksgiving in the face of death.
 A Methodist funeral service acknowledges this hope and offers the bereaved the opportunity to remember their loved one's life and offer them into God's care.

-Taking funerals is an important part of our minister's work and the Rev Gail Hunt is available to lead a personalised service which can either take place here at the Church, or at the crematorium or cemetery.
-She will also offer comfort and support both before and after the funeral itself.
-If you would like the assistance of a minister, please contact Gail direct or ask the funeral director. it is important the minister is consulted before booking the date and time of a funeral.
+Taking funerals is an important part of our minister's work and the Rev Mike Jones is available to lead a personalised service which can either take place here at the Church, or at the crematorium or cemetery.
+He will also offer comfort and support both before and after the funeral itself.
+If you would like the assistance of a minister, please contact us or ask the funeral director.
+It is important the minister is consulted before booking the date and time of a funeral.